 This is not surprising considering one of the top five priorities for parents is having their school install an online portal, according to a report from Edutopia, citing statistics from a survey by the National School Public Relations Association.

 You may have heard about how effective an education portal can be from your counterparts in other schools, but are not quite sure how to create a truly beneficial portal solution for parents, students, teachers, alumni and any other important stakeholders you’re responsible for.

-With that in mind, here are five key insights about education portal development that will help you launch (or relaunch) a compelling portal for your own school community.
+With that in mind, here are five key insights about enterprise portal development for educational institutions that will help you launch (or relaunch) a compelling portal for your own school community.

 1. Faster Access to Student & School Information is Key